jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     mkdir src

-  I use touch_ to make an empty file
+  I use touch_

   .. code-block:: shell

     touch src/magic.py

-  this adds an empty file for the source code (the actual program)
+  this makes an empty file for the source code (the actual program)

-* I make a child directory
+* I make a child folder/directory

   .. code-block:: shell